xuezzou/Vulnerable-nodejs/clickjacking/README.md

 Some additional notes here: some browsers with [partial CORS support](https://caniuse.com/#search=CORS) allow cross site XHR requests (e.g. IE 10 and earlier), though they do not allow custom headers to be appended.
 In CORS supported browsers the Origin header cannot be set, preventing an attacker from spoofing this.

-#### **Slow Loris Attack**
+#### **Slow Loris Attack** (not related to YES)

 Slow Loris Attack is an really interesting type of denial-of-service attack I've found, probably because of the cute naming of slow-moving Asian primate.
 To explain the process, the attacker sends HTTP request in pieces s l o w l y, one at a time to the web server.
 So the server waits patiently until all the data shows up, this eventually won't end according to the attack specifications.

 Since the targeted server will only has so many threads available to handle concurrent connections.
 Each server thread will attempt to stay alive while waiting for the slow request to complete, which never occurs.
 When the server’s maximum possible connections has been exceeded, each additional connection will not be answered and denial-of-service will occur.
+Slow loris has proven highly-effective against many popular types of web server software, including Apache 1.x and 2.x,

 An interesting analogy is like: imagine sending 100 old grandmas to a store, with all of them trying to tell a story from their childhood to the cashier so that no other customers can buy anything, and the cashier won't kick the grandmas out of the store until they end up telling the story.
 [2]